christophhart/hise_documentation/introduction/Readme.md

 ### Community
-- If you have any questions, want to learn something new or help in the development of HISE, please join our community at the [HISE Forum](https://forum.hise.audio/).
-You'll meet a bunch of motivated developers there who can surely help you out.
+- If you have any questions, want to learn something new, found a bug or want to help in the development of HISE, please join our community at the [HISE Forum](https://forum.hise.audio/).
+You'll meet a bunch of lovely developers there who can surely help you out.
 See you!

-### Getting Started